pylayers/pylayers/doc/bsignal.rst

     sc = vc.vec2scal()

-# The ScalChannel object contain all the information about the ray transfer function
+ScalChannel object contains all the information about the ray transfer function

 S.tx.A.info()